ccs-amsterdam/r-course-material/tutorials/R_test-theory_3_irt.md

 The 3PL model takes item discrimination (first parameter: *a*), item difficulty (second parameter: *b*), and guessing probability (third
 parameter: *c*) into account.
+As such, the 2PL and 1PL model (discussed below, are special cases, or constrained versions of the 3PL model).
 Take a look at Fig. 1 below.
 It shows a typical item characteristic curve (ICC, but not to be mistaken for the intra-class correlation).
 The x-axis shows the latent ability (*Θ*) ranging from -4 to 4, with 0 being the average ability in the studied population.
 The y-axis shows the probability of solving the item.
 The curve thus represents the probability of answering this item given a certain level on the latent ability.

+![](R_test-theory_3_irt_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

 In this example, this 3PL model provides a smooth curve for this item because it is based on item discrimination (steepness of the slope), difficulty (point of inflexion at which the probability of answering the item correctly is 50%) and the guessing probability (slightly raised lower asymptote).

-![](R_test-theory_3_irt_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->
+The mathematical form of the 3PL model is:

+$P(\\theta\_j) = c\_i + (1-c\_i)\\frac{e^{1.7a\_i(\\theta\_j-b\_i)}}{1+e^{1.71a\_i(\\theta\_j-b\_i)}}$

-The steeper the slope, the better the item is at differentiating people clearly in close proximity to its difficulty.
+Here, the probability of a correct response *P*(*θ*) given a person’s ability *θ* is expressed as a function of all three item parameters and a person’s ability, where *i* indicates the item and *j* indicates an individual person.
+In the figure, the steeper the slope, the better the item is at differentiating people clearly in close proximity to its difficulty.
 The lower the asymptote, the lower the likelihood of selecting the right response by chance.
-As the item difficulty (point of inflexion is slightly above the average:
-0.71), the item can be solved by a majority of potential participants.
+As the item difficulty (point of inflexion is slightly above the average: 0.71), the item can be solved by a majority of potential participants.

 So how do we fit such a model?